hlissner/emacs-solaire-mode/README.md

 [![Praise the sun](praise.jpg)](http://winkla12.deviantart.com/art/Grossly-Incandescent-438305072)

-By default, `solaire-mode` changes the background of file-visiting buffers (and certain aspects of the UI), making them easier to distinguish from transient, temporary or special buffers.
+`solaire-mode` changes the background of file-visiting buffers (and certain aspects of the UI) to make them easier to distinguish from transient, temporary or special buffers.

 **Note:**
 + Uses `face-remapping-alist`, which other plugins may overwrite.